bluehabit/BlogPosts/CSS/CSS Only Animations.md

 This makes the third list item 'Walrus' the color white.

 ### :checked Pseudo Class
 Guess what else is a pseudo class that we eluded to earlier? `:checked`.
 This is pseudo selector will play an important role managing states moving forwards.
-Lets target our earlier examples with CSS
+We can combine this with our

 ## Click Pseudo Class?